adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Coloring visualization

 We just saw that there is a discrepancy between the number of different colors $c$ and the input size $n$.
-This discrepancy typically gets larger as the input grows.
+This ratio $n / c$ typically gets larger as the input grows, which makes sparse differentiation more and more competitive.

-The larger the ratio $n / c$, the more useful it will be to leverage sparsity.
+We illustrate this with the Jacobians of `iter_diff` for several values of $n$ and $k$:

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/demo/banded.png" class="img-fluid" %}
 <div class="caption">
     Figure 21: Coloring numbers are often agnostic to the input size.
 </div>

-On Figure 21, we see the Jacobians of `iter_diff` for several values of $n$ and $k$.
-The main takeaway is that the number of colors does not depend on the dimension $n$, only on the number of iterations $k$.
+The main takeaway of Figure 21 is that **the number of colors does not depend on the dimension** $n$, only on the number of iterations $k$.
-In fact, `iter_diff` with $k$ iterations gives rise to a banded Jacobian with $k+1$ bands, for which we know that the optimal coloring uses as many colors as bands.
+In fact, `iter_diff` with $k$ iterations gives rise to a banded Jacobian with $k+1$ bands, for which we can easily verify that the optimal coloring uses as many colors as bands, i.e. $c = k+1$.
-For this particular case, the greedy coloring finds the optimal solution.
+For this particular case, the greedy coloring happens to find the optimal solution.

 ### Performance benefits

 Here we present a benchmark for the Jacobian of `iter_diff` with varying $n$ and fixed $k$.
 Our goal is to find out when sparse differentiation becomes relevant.
 Benchmark data can be generated with the following code:

 ```julia